Welcome to Maximum Off Grid!

 I also talk about on grid vs off grid solar power, because there are some huge and profound differences to understand before deciding on which setup you will pursue.
 Choose wisely!

 Another hot topic is whether you want to build a DIY solar power system or hire an installer to do the work for you.
 There are pros and cons to both which I cover in detail.

 If you do decide to build an off grid solar power installation, then you will need to configure a backup generator to your system.
 This is a tricky task, so I have compiled solar power backup generator installation resources to help you figure it out.
 I also made an article devoted to the solar power combiner box, a little known component that has a whole lot of benefits.

 Take a moment and visit my solar power system section.

 Hi, I am Regina, the creator of Maximimum Off Grid.

 I started this website because I am personally working toward going off grid.

-As I began to research, I had to compile bits and pieces of information to come up with the answers I was seeking.
+As I began to research, I had to compile bits and pieces of information from all over the internet to come up with the answers I was seeking.

-I realized at that moment that I wanted to start a website where I could share a database of cohesive information with others in one well organized place.
+I realized at that moment that I wanted to start a website where I could share a database of cohesive information about the off grid lifestyle with others in one well-organized place.

 And Maximum Off Grid was born!